whitphx/stlite/README.md

 In this sample,
 * Stlite library is imported with the first script tag, then the global `stlite` object becomes available.
-* `stlite.mount()` mounts Streamlit frontend on `<body />` element and runs the Python script passed through the `mainScriptData` option.
+* `stlite.mount()` mounts Streamlit frontend on the `<body />` element and runs the Python script passed through the `mainScriptData` option.

 > **Warning**
-> Stlite is at the very beginning phase and the API can drastically change without any notice.
+> Stlite is at the very beginning of its development and the API can drastically change without any notice in the future.
-Moreover, the hosted JS runtime is not versioned now, so after such API changes, old API can be lost and apps using the old versions can be broken.
+Moreover, the hosted JS runtime is not versioned now, so future API changes may cause problems with backward compatibility.

 ## Development
-### Build the packages
+### Building the packages

+In the root directory,
 ```shell
 make init
 make